 2. Try to find the preceptor's email ID using Google.
 Ex.
 Smit Jhu email ID—search this type of term in the search bar (most of the JHU preceptor’s email IDs are available online).

 3. Email the preceptor to formally request research under his/her preceptorship.
-Write down why you want to attend this specific research elective and what your academic progress is.
+Write down why you want to attend this specific research rotation and what your academic progress is.
 Do not attach a CV, because sometimes email may go to the spam folder due to the attached file.

-https://apply2.jhu.edu/apply/?sr=1b9298b7-8e52-4812-865d-e2410e925589 - Link 3
+5. https://apply2.jhu.edu/apply/?sr=1b9298b7-8e52-4812-865d-e2410e925589 - Link 3

 Why do you need prior email conversations with the preceptor?
 They usually get thousands of requests through the Vismed portal; nobody accepts them unless they know the person.
 And the only way to let them know that you are interested is through email.

-5. This is the screenshot of the home page after you create an account on link 3.
+6. This is the screenshot of the home page after you create an account on link 3.

 Source - VISMED Portal - JHU